 I plan to move to the Baltimore area soon.
 Where can I get more information?

 Take a look at our off-campus housing registry at offcampushousing.loyola.edu.
-The Baltimore Collegetown Network is a good resource for information about things to do, the free Collegetown Shuttle, and Baltimore neighborhoods.
+The Baltimore Collegetown Network is a good resource for information about things to do and Baltimore neighborhoods.
 Visit www.baltimorecollegetown.org.